MattPinder/MastersProject/README.md

 Work on a coccolithophore has suggested that DMSP production is likely to decline with increased oceanic CO2 concentration; if this pattern holds true for diatoms, is it likely that this will affect the interactions with the microbiome?

+# 8 June 2018

+## Fucus

+AllPathsLG still running

+## Excel

+2.5 - 2010
+9.5 - 1970
+19.5 - 1930

+Ensure values match /proj/data17/pierre/lowCov_angsd_Dec2017/genic/Results_SNPfilt/*_codingRegs.fst.wins

+Tell Anna when this is checked (given that date = depth...)
+* Contigs not labelled as 'revcomp'/'dbAK' in spreadsheet (except top line), but values are correct
+  * Is this a problem?

+* contig_8335 and contig_10096_revcomp not in *_codingRegs.fst.wins
+  * Both present in *_exons.fst.wins; do values match up?